anirudh2290/GossipPushSum/README.md

 Note
 ----------------------------------------------------------------------------

-Please refer to excel sheet in the project root folder for our test results and the number of bitcoins mined for various inputs
+Please refer to excel sheet in the project root folder for our test results

+The largest network we tried for is 10000 nodes on a dual core machine for all the topologies and algorithms

 Details:
 ----------------------------------------------------------------------------